Some days you’re just not feeling it.

 Don’t try and write a new post, but spend some time researching blog post topics.
 I check keywords in the Google Keyword Planner, look for inspiration on Pinterest and review any recent FAQs I could answer in a post.

 Blogging is a great way to free publicity for your business.
-Here are 10 great tips to get free publicity for your business.

 4. Get those files off your desktop

 You know the ones.
 The screenshots from 3 months ago.
 The folders named “desktop” and “desktop 2” (or if you’re feeling passive-aggressive… “CLEAN ME UP!”).
 Get your files sorted into proper folders, clear the junk and empty your trash or recycling bin.
 It’s like a digital desk clean and can work wonders for productivity.